Vortex lattice states of bilayer electron-hole fluids in quantizing magnetic fields

-We have previously discussed the strong field states of neutral electron-hole fluids ($\nu_c$=0), focusing on the competition between condensed and uncondensed phases induced by Landau kinetic energy quantization \cite{zou2024electrical} .
+{\em Vortex Lattice States}--- We have previously discussed the strong field states of neutral electron-hole fluids ($\nu_c$=0), focusing on the competition between condensed and uncondensed phases induced by Landau kinetic energy quantization\cite{zou2024electrical}.
 The uncondensed phases are integer quantum Hall phases in which both layers have fully occupied Landau levels.
-They appear only above critical magnetic field strengths beyond which large Landau level spacings suppress coherence and give rise to unusual magnetic oscillation behavior in insulating states \footnote{Experimental papers come out soon}.
-States at fractional charge filling factors are expected to be either strongly correlated fluid states that cannot be captured by the Hartree-Fock approximation or, at smaller charge filling factors, the broken-translational-symmetry vortex lattice states on which we now focus.
+They appear only above critical magnetic field strengths beyond which large Landau level spacings suppress exciton-binding coherence and give rise to unusual quantum oscillation behavior in insulating states that has now been confirmed experimentally \cite{nguyen2025quantum, qi2025competition}.
+To describe charged order-parameter-texture states, we solve unrestricted Hartree-Fock equations that account for Landau-level mixing and broken translation symmetry using a convenient equation of motion approach that takes advantage of the analyticity of the Landau-level wavefunctions to express Green's functions, density matrices, and Fock potentials in terms of Fourier transforms of local quantities, greatly simplifying the calculations.
+The technical details of these calculations are explained in the Supplementary Material \cite{SM}.
+We find that adding extra electrons or holes to the neutral exciton condensate leads to the honeycomb lattice \footnote{In addition to the honeycomb lattice solutions, we also find square vortex lattice solutions of the Hartree-Fock equations, but their energies are higher and we do not discuss them here.} of vortices and antivortices described above.
+The Hartree-Fock equations also have uniform-density solutions in which the mean-field quasiparticles of the excitonic insulators accommodate the excess charge, but these have higher energy.